Robert Woodson

-Robert Leon Woodson Sr. (born April 8, 1937) is an American civil rights activist, community development leader, author, and founder and president of the Woodson Center, a non-profit research and demonstration organization that supports neighborhood-based initiatives to revitalize low-income communities.
+Robert Leon Woodson Sr. (April 8, 1937 – May 19, 2026) was an American conservative and civil rights activist, community development leader and author.
+He was founder and president of the Woodson Center, a non-profit research and demonstration organization that supports neighborhood-based initiatives to revitalize low-income communities.

+Woodson was noted for his belief in self-reliance over governmental intervention to address racism and poverty and to lower crime rates.
+He served as an advisor to Presidents Ronald Reagan and George H. W. Bush and as a counselor for US Secretary of Housing and Urban Development Jack Kemp and US Speaker of the House Paul Ryan.

+Early life, family, military service and education

+Robert Leon Woodson was born in Philadelphia, Pennsylvania, on April 8, 1937.
+His father died soon after; Woodson and his four siblings were raised by his mother.
+In 1954, at age 17, he dropped out of high school to join the United States Air Force.
+While in the Air Force, he passed the GED tests.
+He was stationed at Patrick Air Force Base in Florida, where his aptitude for mathematics led to specialized training on equipment used in missile tracking.
+He obtained flying status and was one of three black servicemen at the base to do so.

+After leaving the Air Force, he attended Cheyney University, graduating in 1962 with a Bachelor of Science in mathematics.
+He subsequently earned his Master of Social Work in 1965 from the University of Pennsylvania.

+Activism

+Civil rights

+Woodson was involved in civil rights and community development beginning in 1962.
+While completing his graduate work, Woodson became active in the civil rights movement, directing and coordinating community development programs for a number of local and national organizations, including the NAACP.
+After resigning from the NAACP, Woodson moved to Boston, where he spent three years as a social worker with the Unitarian Services Committee.

+As a director of the National Urban League, Woodson began developing a strategy to reduce crime by strengthening community institutions closest to high-crime areas.
+Woodson continued developing the idea of neighborhood empowerment during his time as director of the American Enterprise Institute's Neighborhood Revitalization Project in Washington, D.C.
+He later became an adjunct fellow at the institute, providing technical support and advice to community groups.

 In February 2020, Woodson launched the center's 1776 Unites campaign to counter The 1619 Project.

-Early life, family, and education

-Woodson was born in Philadelphia.
-His father died soon after and Woodson and his four siblings were raised by his mother.
-In 1954 he dropped out of high school to join the Air Force.
-While in the Air Force he passed the GED tests.
-After leaving the Air Force he went on to graduate from Cheyney University in 1962 with a Bachelor of Science in Mathematics and then from the University of Pennsylvania in 1965 with a Master of Social Work.

-In 1977 Woodson married Ellen Hylton, and together they have raised four children: Robert Woodson Jr., Jamal Woodson, Tanya Woodson-Monestel, and Ralph Woodson.
-On February 8, 2003, his son, Robert L. Woodson Jr., was killed in an automobile accident.
-An award has been named for Woodson Jr. by the United States Department of Housing and Urban Development, where he had previously been employed.

-Civil rights activism

-Robert Woodson has been actively involved in civil rights and community development since 1962.
-While completing his graduate work, Woodson became actively involved in the civil rights movement, directing and coordinating community development programs for a number of local and national organizations, including the NAACP.
-After resigning from the NAACP, Woodson moved to Boston, where he spent three years as a social worker with the Unitarian Services Committee.

-As a director of the National Urban League, Woodson began to develop a strategy to reduce crime by strengthening community institutions that were closest to the problems of high-crime areas.
-Woodson continued to develop the idea of neighborhood empowerment during his time as director of the American Enterprise Institute's Neighborhood Revitalization Project in Washington, DC.
-He then became an adjunct fellow providing technical support and advice to community groups.
+He believed that the 1619 Project by The New York Times "disparages the American Revolution".